burceasn/entity-extraction/prompt.md

 2. **Limit to 8 Entities (Maximum):** Extract a maximum of 8 entities, consolidating closely related concepts where appropriate.
 3. **Provide JSON Output Only:** Present your response exclusively in the specified JSON format, with no additional commentary.

-# Instructions:

-- Focus on the Abstract: Base your extraction solely on the provided abstract.
-- Identify Research Entities: Pinpoint all the distinct concepts, methods, or objects central to the research.
-- Eliminate Duplicates: Ensure that each entity appears only once in the output JSON.
-- Handle Ambiguity: If the entity is unclear, try to identify the most likely candidate based on the context.
-- Simplify Complex Language: If the language is highly technical, attempt to express the entity in more general terms.
-- if the abstract propose a new paradigm, you must extract it.
-- Output in JSON: Provide your answer exclusively in the specified JSON format.
-- You should only give the JSON output and nothing else.
-- You should extract at most 8 entities and combine those entities are close to each other

 # example

 ## example abstract